cboydstun/bounce-v2/README.md

 ## Testing

 The project includes comprehensive test coverage using Jest and React Testing Library.
 Test files are located alongside their corresponding components in `__tests__` directories with the `.test.tsx` extension.
+Mock files are stored in `__mocks__` directories for both components and project root.

 ## Build